 Ever have a pair of boots that leaked, blew out a seam, or fell apart after only a few months of use?
 Chances are the defective boots can be replaced for free with a store or manufacturer warranty service.
 This...

 Outbound Dan demonstrates how to easily make an inexpensive do-it-yourself climbing gear sling in about 30 minutes.
 The perfect sling for climbing, mountaineering, and search and rescue is only a few stitches away.

 So you want to go night hiking?
 Taking a hike in the darkness is more complicated than just grabbing a flashlight and heading down the trail.
 Use these trail-tested techniques for a safe night hiking experience.

-Looking for the best backpacking stove for your next wilderness adventure?
-Perhaps you are searching for a multipurpose stove for a survival kit.
+What is the best backpacking stove for your next wilderness adventure?
 This article covers the advantages and disadvantages of the most popular types of camping stoves.